How Long Can Cats Hold Their Pee? 5 Things You Should Know

 5. Strong or Unusual Urine Odor

-Urine that’s darker or has a very strong, ammonia-like smell may indicate it has been sitting in the bladder for too long, becoming more concentrated.
-This can irritate the bladder lining and increase infection risk.
+If your urine is darker or smells very strong, like ammonia, it may have been sitting in your bladder for too long and become more concentrated.
+This can make the bladder lining angry and raise the risk of infection.

-By keeping an eye on these signs, you’ll better understand how long your cat can hold their pee and when it’s time to step in.
+You can tell how long your cat can hold their pee and when it’s time to step in by keeping an eye on these signs.

 Potential Health Risks of Holding Urine

-Here are some of the most common and dangerous health complications that can arise when cats hold their urine for extended periods:
+Here are some of the most common and dangerous health problems that can happen when cats hold their pee for a long time:

 1. Urinary Tract Infections (UTIs)

-When urine stays in the bladder too long, it creates a perfect environment for bacteria to grow.
-This can lead to UTIs, which cause:
+Urine that stays in the bladder for too long makes it a great place for bacteria to grow.
+This can cause UTIs, which are

 • Frequent urination in small amounts